-Limited funding for interchange improvements from Branford to the Rhode Island state line is included in the fiscal constraint of the Plan as a Major Project of Statewide Significance.
-Exit 59 and 60 improvements could fall within this category, though funding is extremely limited.
+No funding for interchange improvements from Branford to the Rhode Island state line is specifically included in the fiscal constraint of the Plan.
 The SCRCOG encourages CDOT to continue the process on these interchange issues.

 I-95 South (west) of Exit 45 - CDOT completed a study of I-95 from New Haven to the New York state line several years ago.
 The Legislature recognized the difficulty of constructing additional capacity on I-95 due to limited current right of way and intense adjacent development.
 The solution mandated by the legislative action was to analyze the transportation needs and develop a plan to reduce the base levels of highway demand by 5% within five years.